 Aluminum casing and custom glass make this phone durable for everyday use and resistant to water.

 It's hard to overemphasize the importance of having a truly affordable, brand new iPhone on the market.
-This phone sells for less than a new iPhone 8, which was released in 2017 and runs on less advanced hardware.
+This phone sells for less than a new iPhone 13, which was released in 2021 and runs on less advanced hardware.
 In many cases, it's also cheaper than alternative midtier phones from Samsung and OnePlus.

 This Apple device rocks a 12-megapixel camera plus a 7-megapixel front-facing camera.
 While that's pretty impressive in its own right, these cameras are also equipped with some advanced image processing that's similar to the iPhone 11 Pro's.

 Most people will have a hard time seeing any difference between pictures taken on this phone and those taken by phones that cost three times as much.
 The major exceptions are shots taken at night.
-The SE 2020 does not come with Apple's great Night Mode feature.
+The SE does not come with Apple's great Night Mode feature.
 It also lacks the amazing wide-angle lens of the iPhone 11 Pro.

 What we don't like about the Apple iPhone SE

 No phone this cheap can have everything.
-The iPhone SE 2020 has had to cut some corners to make a product this affordable.
+The iPhone SE has had to cut some corners to make a product this affordable.
 In most cases, they cut fat in places that won't bother most casual phone users.
 However, there are a couple of issues that are harder to swallow.

 Battery isn't the best

-The iPhone SE 2020 has fine battery life.
+The iPhone SE has fine battery life.
 Most people will be able to get through the day without needing a charge.
 But a few hours of heavy use or a night without a charge will definitely leave you battery starved.

 Thankfully, you can charge this phone wirelessly, so it shouldn't be too much trouble to give it a power boost in the middle of the day.